beemesh/beemesh.io/README.md

 The underlyings naturally prefer participiants beeing alive for longer over newer entrants.
 Ranking the peer to peer mesh over clustering removes pile up complexity.
 BeeMesh is designed for massive scale-out and long-lasting processing and functions in mind.

 Clustering is required solely by stateful workload.
-As such, the solution context shrinks and becomes disposable.
+As such, the problem context shrinks and becomes disposable.
 The whole architecture encourages stateless zero trust based microservices.

+## Policies
+Peer to peer mesh policies allows you to make long-lasting processing or functions act as a resilient system through controlling how they communicate with each other as well as with external services.

 ## API